MicrosoftDocs/azure-docs/articles/migrate/migrate-support-matrix-hyper-v.md

 title: Support for Hyper-V assessment in Azure Migrate
-description: Learn about support for Hyper-V assessment with Azure Migrate Server Assessment ms.topic: conceptual ms.date: 03/12/2020
+description: Learn about support for Hyper-V assessment with Azure Migrate Server Assessment ms.topic: conceptual ms.date: 03/23/2020
 ---

 # Support matrix for Hyper-V assessment

 This article summarizes prerequisites and support requirements for assessing Hyper-V VMs in preparation for migration to Azure.
 If you want to migrate Hyper-V VMs to Azure, review the [migration support matrix](migrate-support-matrix-hyper-v-migration.md).

-You assess Hyper-V VMs with the with [Azure Migrate:Server Assessment](migrate-services-overview.md#azure-migrate-server-assessment-tool) tool.
-You create an Azure Migrate project, and then add the Server Assessment tool to the project.
+You assess Hyper-V VMs with the [Azure Migrate:Server Assessment](migrate-services-overview.md#azure-migrate-server-assessment-tool) tool.
+You create an Azure Migrate project, and then add the tool to the project.
 After the tool is added, you deploy the [Azure Migrate appliance](migrate-appliance.md).
 The appliance continuously discovers on-premises machines, and sends machine metadata and performance data to Azure.
 After machine discovery, you gather discovered machines into groups, and run an assessment for a group.

 ## Limitations